 So, yea, no way we were going to be a daddy.

 But Two-Time swore with her life that the child was Marvin’s.
 She hadn’t been with any other.

 She had allies in Marvin’s mum and aunts.

 “What do you mean ‘it is not your child’?
-You two have been fornicating wantonly since before Gomorrah.
+You two have been fornicating wantonly before Gomorrah.
 She is always cooped up in your room like a hen hiding from a hawk.
 I don’t think you two were studying Efficient Markets Hypothesis in there!
 And what do you mean the math doesn’t figure?
 What are you now, an obstetrician?
 You now know how God works?
 These things happen, son.
+Don’t deny your child.
 Don’t let your child suffer.
-We’ve got your back.
-We’ll all chip in to raise the child.”
+We have your back.
+We will all raise the child together.”